 Given our state's vast potential and talent, and the resources we invest in education, we can and must expect better.
-In the General Assembly, I'll work across party lines to develop and implement results-focused, common-sense solutions that will give our children the kind of education they need and deserve, one that will help ensure that Virginia remains both a leader in workforce development and the kind of place which dynamic businesses and talented people will want to call home.
+In the General Assembly, I'll work across party lines to develop and implement results-focused, common-sense solutions that will give our children the kind of education they need and deserve, in community schools.
+We must ensure that Virginia remains both a leader in workforce development and the kind of place that dynamic businesses and talented people will want to call home.

 It goes without saying that health care is a major concern of people all across our country.
 It also should go without saying that people of good conscience want for their fellow citizens to have access to affordable, quality health care.
 But having government directly involved in the process only distorts market forces and soon becomes counterproductive.